Texas Capitol

 Construction of the Texas Capitol building began on February 1, 1882, and the cornerstone was placed on March 2, 1885.
 It had its completion celebration on May 16, 1888.
 Designed by E.E.
 Myers, who was a well-known architect from Detroit, it took six years and ten months from the start to the official finish to build the Capitol.

-Overall, the building and grounds cover about three acres of space, and there are 18 acres of floor space within the area.
+Overall, the building and grounds encompass approximately three acres of space, with 18 acres of floor space within the area.
 In total, there are 392 rooms and 18 vaults located here.

-And while I was there, I learned it’s taller than the National Capitol in Washington, D.C.
-And for those that love architecture as I do, you’ll love the red granite that is on the exterior walls here.
+Interestingly, the Texas Capitol is taller than the National Capitol in Washington, D.C.
+Fans of architecture will marvel at the red granite on the exterior walls.
 It came from Burnet County, which is part of the Highland Lakes region!
-The interior is made of limestone, and this impressive structure has a roof that is 85,000 square feet all on its own—with much of it made from copper.
+The interior is made of limestone, and this impressive structure features a roof that spans 85,000 square feet, with a significant portion made from copper.

-The Texas Capitol is well worth a visit, not only to learn about the history of Texas but for the incredible photo ops and outdoor gazing experiences.
+The Texas Capitol is well worth a visit, not only to learn about Texas' history but also for the incredible photo opportunities and outdoor viewing experiences.

 In 1993, this space was opened to the public and is definitely worth exploring.
 There are numerous skylights along the tunnels, which create a lot of beautiful sights.

-There are 924 windows throughout this building and 404 doors.
-Take a tour of the building if it is available (it isn’t always possible to do so).
+There are 924 windows and 404 doors throughout this building.
+Take a tour of the building, if available.

-Some of the most impressive rooms to see here include the Senate Chamber, the House of Representatives Chamber, and the Governor’s Public Reception.
-There’s something very special about the Rotunda and its beautiful inlaid floor.
-The public corridors are stable and beautiful as well.
+Some of the most impressive rooms include the Senate Chamber, the House of Representatives Chamber, and the Governor’s Public Reception.
+Additionally, the Rotunda with its beautiful inlaid floor is also noteworthy.

 Other spaces to explore include the Treasurer’s Business Office, which has a metal gate-like structure, and the South Foyer.
 The architecture here is also quite impressive.